Updated on: 3/19/2019

 Suffered Injuries In A Dog Bite Incident?

-No matter the type of dog, if you or a loved one has been involved in a dog bite incident and suffered injuries, it may be in your best interest to contact a dog bite lawyer.
+No matter the type of dog, if you or a loved one has been injured by a dog bite, it may be in your best interest to contact a dog bite lawyer.
 Attorney Chris Davis and the legal team at Davis Law Group, P.S., has over 20 years of experience representing dog bite victims in the state of Washington.

 Call the Davis Law Group at (206) 727-4000 for a free case evaluation.
 You can also contact us via the chat feature below or by filling out the form on this page.